alljoyn/location/interfaces/org.alljoyn.locationservices/DistanceContributor-v1.md

-# org.alljoyn.locationservices.Presence.Contributor version 1
+# org.alljoyn.locationservices.Distance.Contributor version 1
 ## Specification
-The Contributor interface allows external devices (called contributing devices) to inject presence information into the presence service.
+The Contributor interface allows external devices (called contributing devices) to inject distance information into the distance service.
 These devices can be sensors, cell phones or any AllJoyn device.

 |                       |                                                                       |